 He told need to replace the bore.
 Me asking him for the cost, replied as 2600.
 We were cautious on it since we had limited fund with us, month end crisis .
 He checked for secondary bore in his shop and fellow mechanics but they were not matching the Pulsar version.
 We asked the mechanic for any available service centres and shall we try it.
 He guided us and when we said our situation, he advised us to bring the vehicle and when asked for the estimate

 Engine fitments 400

 And bla bla bla the estimate was around 10K.
 We were what??
 The mechanic told its enough to change the bore, but your saying lots.
 He told its risk and the vehicle would not even cross 80km distance you guys can’t even reach Bangalore.
-We both are not an expert when it comes to engine work, we were in dilemma.
-We also had a talk to transport the bike in train and take care at Bangalore.
+We both had fair amount of knowledge about bike engines, but a second confirmation would do the job.

-I remembered my friend Leo George, he’s in Chennai and good when it comes to these situations.
+I remembered my friend Leo George, from Chennai who is good when it comes to these situations.
 I called him and explained the situation, he just replied confidently change the bore and the vehicle will be perfectly fine.
 The mechanic is right, in the mean time service center guys are trying to earn from your situation.
 Proceed with the mechanic decision itself.

 12:30 With that said I went to the mechanic and asked will everything be fine on changing the bore?
 Brother 100% I guarantee you this bike will be back to normal.
 Nothing else I spoke, just asked him on the shop name and phone number and off we went to Hindupur, 70 km to and fro from Penukonda for the purchase.